msbartee/predicting-jeopardy-values/README.md

 * unsupervised methodology
 * can uncover non-obvious clusters of knowledge
-* must choose a priori number of topics
+* number of topics chosen a priori
 <!--, but could use grid search on predictive accuracy and other methods-->
-* results are unlabeled, reducing interpretability:
+* but results are unlabeled, reducing interpretability:

 ```
 ACADEMIA?